Why I Keep Coming Back to Mexico

 Migration to Mexico from Asia and Europe is becoming more common, and in the large cities, especially Mexico City, you can even get decent ramen.

 There’s geographical diversity too, as you’d expect from such a huge country.
 Whether you want beaches, mountains, desert, or jungle, you’ll find it here in Mexico.

 Many people just visit Mexico for the beaches – and of course, there are beautiful ones.
 Beaches in Yucatan are probably the most stunning, with the reef nearby and cenotes just inland, but the beaches on the Pacific Coast are lovely too.
 Doing a beach crawl up the Oaxacan coast is hard to complain about.

 Apart from the fact that then you’d be missing the mountains.
 I think the Mexican mountains are magical.
-There’s loads of hiking opportunities, and in the less touristy zones people are especially friendly and welcoming.
-The little Pueblos are charming and make a great escape from Mexico’s wonderful but sometimes hectic cities.
+There are loads of hiking opportunities, and in the less touristy zones, people are especially friendly and welcoming.
+The little pueblos are charming and make a great escape from Mexico’s wonderful but sometimes hectic cities.

 If you venture north, you’re in desert territory.
 My most recent trip was to the Copper Canyon in northern Mexico, and although it was cut short (because we realised how serious Coronavirus was, and wanted to get to Oaxaca, where we had rented an apartment, as quickly as possible), it was spectacular.

 And head further south, towards the border with Guatemala, and you’ll find jungle.
 Again, I haven’t been here much yet – but if you’re after tropical heat and the chance at seeing some of Central America’s famous wildlife, it’s worth a visit!